 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The tower of Hanoi (or the towers of Hanoi or the problem of the Benares temple, or the towers of Brahma) is the name given to a puzzle-type puzzle game made up of discs of increasing diameters to form a tower.
+The tower of Hanoi (or the towers of Hanoi or the problem of the Benares temple, or the towers of Brahma) is the name given to a puzzle-type brain game made up of discs of increasing diameters to form a tower.

 — Only move one disc at a time

-— Never put disk on a disk smaller than it.
+— Never put disk on a disk smaller than it

 Play Hanoï tower online here: here